csev/sakai-scripts/ORACLE.md

 Configuring your Sakai Instance
 -------------------------------

-The file `sakai-dist.properties` has the oracle magic commented out but we also include it here for reference:
+The file `sakai-dist.properties` has the Oracle magic commented out but we also include it here for reference:

     # VirtualBox - Linux login oracle / oracle